mongodb/docs-cluster-to-cluster-sync/source/includes/fact-connection-strings.rst

-:ref:`mongosync <c2c-mongosync>` uses a standard :ref:`MongoDB URI
+:ref:`mongosync <c2c-mongosync>` uses a :ref:`MongoDB URI
-connection string <mongodb-uri>` to connect clusters.
+connection string <mongodb-uri>` to connect clusters:

-- The SRV conenction scheme has the form:
+- The SRV connection scheme has the form:

   .. code-block:: none